Meet the cast of Bancroft series 2

 Who’s Annabel Connors?
 Joe Bancroft’s fiancé, who works as a junior physician.
 As a toddler, she noticed her mom tragically die in entrance of her.
 Her father remarried (giving her two new step-brothers), however now he and her step-mother have each been gruesomely killed.
 Annabel has “an effortless charm and a chameleon personality that envelopes everyone around her,” and “with sharp intelligence, disarming conversation and an alluring naivety she has always been able to pull people into her orbit.”

 What else has Charlotte Hope been in?
-The actress performed Myranda in Sport of Thrones, and was Philippa Hawking in The Concept of Every part.
-Lately she’s appeared as Catherine of Aragon in The Spanish Princess and as Sister Victoria in horror film The Nun.
+The actress performed Myranda in Sport of Thrones, and was Philippa Hawking in The Principle of Every thing.
+Just lately she’s appeared as Catherine of Aragon in The Spanish Princess and as Sister Victoria in horror film The Nun.

 David Avery performs Jake Harper